Alzheimer's is a type of dementia that affects memory, thinking and behavior. Symptoms eventually grow severe enough to interfere with daily tasks.

 Subscribe to our e-newsletter to learn how you can help those affected by Alzheimer's.

 - Alzheimer's is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
-Alzheimer's disease accounts for 60 percent to 80 percent of dementia cases.
+Alzheimer's disease accounts for 60-80% of dementia cases.

-Learn more: What Is Dementia, Research and Progress
+Learn more: What is the Difference Between Dementia and Alzheimer's?, What is Dementia, Research and Progress

 - Alzheimer's is not a normal part of aging.
 The greatest known risk factor is increasing age, and the majority of people with Alzheimer's are 65 and older.
 But Alzheimer's is not just a disease of old age.
 Approximately 200,000 Americans under the age of 65 have younger-onset Alzheimer’s disease (also known as early-onset Alzheimer’s).

-- Alzheimer's worsens over time.
+Alzheimer's worsens over time.
 Alzheimer's is a progressive disease, where dementia symptoms gradually worsen over a number of years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.
 Alzheimer's is the sixth leading cause of death in the United States.
-Those with Alzheimer's live an average of eight years after their symptoms become noticeable to others, but survival can range from four to 20 years, depending on age and other health conditions.
+On average, a person with Alzheimer's lives four to eight years after diagnosis, but can live as long as 20 years, depending on other factors.